 Public procurement goes beyond purchasing items.
+It is the way governments can materialise their policies and objectives.
 Used strategically, it can have an impact on sustainability, innovation and other policies.

 By using their purchasing power to choose goods, services and works with a reduced environmental impact and better social outcomes, governments can make an important contribution towards sustainability goals.
 This is particularly relevant in sectors such as infrastructure, health and education.